Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Eu sorria, sem me escandalisar.

-I would smile, without scandal.
+I would smile, without being offended.

 Enguiço era com effeito o nome que me davam na casa―por eu ser magro, entrar sempre as portas com o pé direito, tremer de ratos, ter á cabeceira da cama uma lithographia de Nossa Senhora das Dôres que pertencera á mamã, e corcovar.